-So, you have been diagnosed with sarcoma.
-In the coming days and weeks, you may feel lost, overwhelmed, and unsure of what to do first.
+If you have recently been diagnosed with sarcoma, in the coming days and weeks you may feel lost, overwhelmed, and unsure of what to do first.
 There are resources and support available to help you.
 Take a deep breath and use this guide to help you get started.

 First, Do Your Research.